wavesplatform/matcher/README.md

 > If the Node is running manually.
 > Note, if you installed Node from a DEB package, Matcher will be removed after update.

-To install a Matcher extension from ZIP file:
+To install an extension from ZIP file:

 1. Copy the archive to the directory with Node's JAR
 2. Extract the archive.
 Its files will be added to the existed directories.

-To run the Node with Matcher extension use following commands:
+To run the Node with an extension use following commands:

 *Debian/Ubuntu/macOS*: